Hong Kong: A visit to Tai O Fishing Village

 Tai O Fishing Village, Hong Kong

 Tai O is a small fishing village on Lantau Island in Hong Kong.
 It is a very popular place to visit for both locals and tourists, and you can buy guided excursions to the village almost everywhere.
-The tours usually include a visit to Big Buddha, the Ngong Ping cable car and Tai O, but Poul and I decided to visit the places on our own due to my tourist group allergy.
+The tours usually include a visit to Big Buddha, the Ngong Ping cable car and Tai O, but I decided to visit the places on my own due to my tourist group allergy.

 Tai O is known for excellent seafood so for lunch we went to one of the small restaurants near the water.
 I had a seafood omelette on rice, which was really tasty, but after eating half of it, I discovered that it was almost raw.
 After that meal my stomach started acting strange.
 I’ll spare you the details, but it lasted throughout the rest of the trip:(